modenaxe/msk-bone-deformation/README.md

 % axis of deformation
 torsionAxis = 'y';

-% define the torsion at the joint centre of the specified bone
+% define the rotation at the joint centre of the specified bone
 % TorsionProfilePointsDeg = [ proximalTorsion DistalTorsion ];
 TorsionProfilePointsDeg = [ 0  28 ];

-% decide if you want to apply torsion to joint as well as other objects. apply_torsion_to_joints = 'no';
+% decide if you want to apply the rotation to joint as well as other objects. apply_torsion_to_joints = 'no';
 ```